estansifer/icfpc2025/README.md

 still be missing.

-To fix this, after the initial slew of queries, we do another set of parallel k queries, which starts with a DFS of the distinct nodes, granting each of them a unique label, and then performs a random walk.
-This random walk will hit about 2/3 to 3/4 of unexplored doors.
-Repeating this enough times we had enough information to deduce the missing doors.
+To fix this, after the initial slew of queries, we do another set of parallel k queries, which starts with a DFS over the distinct nodes, granting each of them a unique label, and then performs a random walk.
+This random walk will hit about 2/3 to 3/4 of unexplored doors (and for each door we know both ends from the k combined labels).
+Repeating this enough times gave us enough information to deduce the missing doors.

 This brought our score on the later problems down to 30 or less.

 ## v4

 A long series of small refinements and optimizations brought our score down to 15 or less for most problems.
+These included deducting missing vertices (if there were few enough) and returning edges, as well as optimising our DFS walk to get longer remaining paths and batching all the follow-up requests.

 ## v5